 Effects of ocean warming and lowered pH on algal growth and palatability to a grazing gastropod

-Poore, AGB, Graham, SE, Byrne, M & Dworjanyn, SA in press, 'Effects of ocean warming and lowered pH on algal growth and palatability to a grazing gastropod', Marine Biology.
+Poore, AGB, Graham, SE, Byrne, M & Dworjanyn, SA 2016, 'Effects of ocean warming and lowered pH on algal growth and palatability to a grazing gastropod', Marine Biology, vol. 163, no. 99.

 Published version available from: